larilofman/reaktor-assignment/README.md

 ## About The Project

-A frontend React web application for desktop use.
-Assigment can be found at <a href="https://www.reaktor.com/junior-dev-assignment/" target="_blank">https://www.reaktor.com/junior-dev-assignment/</a>
+A responsive frontend React web application.
+Instructions for the assignment can be found at <a href="https://www.reaktor.com/junior-dev-assignment/" target="_blank">https://www.reaktor.com/junior-dev-assignment/</a>

 ### List Of Features

-* Three categories of fake products to display: gloves, facemasks and beanies.
+* Three categories of products to display: gloves, facemasks and beanies.
 * List of products can be viewed with an infinitely scrolling page.
 Enjoy thousands of products!

 ### Built With